PabloBorja/Low-cost-tendon-driven-SR/README.md

 # Low-cost-tendon-driven-SR
-This repository contains the instructions to build low-cost, tendon-driven soft robots.
+This repository is under construction